-IT'S HARD TO STOP HAVING BABIES

-Many of you will look at these definitions and numbers and come up with some puzzling questions.
-You may wonder how China is the most populous state on the planet, at 1.5 billion people, yet their fertility rate is only 1.73.
-Or perhaps you may discover that projecting ahead in India, they will continue to grow their population rapidly
+IT'S HARD TO STOP HAVING BABIES Many of you will look at these definitions and numbers and come up with some puzzling questions.
+You may wonder how China is the most populous state on the planet, at 1.4 billion people, yet their fertility rate is only 1.73.
+Or perhaps you may discover that projecting ahead in India, they will continue to grow their population rapidly for some time to come, and indeed will surpass China as the most populous state very soon, but their fertility rate is only 2.73.
+That's not very much more than replacement level!
+How is this possible?
 Simple.
 Population Momentum is the answer you seek.
 Consider India for the next 50 years: